MOORE CONTEMPORARY

 30th November 2018 - 16th February 2019

-MOORE CONTEMPORARY announces the inaugural and exclusive Australian showing of The Dogs, by Abdul-Rahman Abdullah.
+MOORE CONTEMPORARY announces the inaugural and exclusive Australian showing of The Dogs, by ABDUL-RAHMAN ABDULLAH.
 Following its presentation across New Zealand in the exhibition Dark Horizons, The Dogs will be installed in MOORE CONTEMPORARY for Summer.
 This remarkable installation brings together the decorative glamour and abundance of light in glass chandeliers offset with the visceral and dark energy of three carved dogs, each realised with Abdullah's exceptional technical facility.

 Reuben Friend, author and curator of Dark Horizons, writes: